 So without further ado, here are 5 advanced tactics that you can use to scrape together a list of highly relevant prospective wholesale customers.

-Tactic #1: Check Out Your Competition
+Tactic #1: Spy On Your Competitors

 You can use the following tactic to leverage your competitor’s hard work and give yourself a leg up when creating your wholesale customer prospects list.

 Often your competitors will publish a list of their “vendors”, “retail partners” or “stockists” on their website.